VCCT-OPSC7311-G1-2024/ST10204001_Imrah_Lodewyk_PROG7311_AgriEnergy_POE_Part_2/README.md

 	They have the option to filter these products based of the Product Categories or by date of production.
 	They can return to HOME by clicking the HOME link at the top left of the screen.

+	Step 4.4:		Marketplace/Farm Hub/Educational and Training Resources/Project Collaboration and Funding Opportunities

+	On the HOME interface, the user can select the VIEW MARKETPLACE button which will redirect them to prototype of the Marketplace Interface.
+	Or, the user can select EXPLORE, which redirects them to the prototype of the Farm Hub Interfaces.
+	These prototype are strictly for layout and UI purposes.
+	None of the buttons or links are functional.

+	Similarly, the user can navigate to Educational and Training Resources or Project Collaboration and Funding Opportunities Interfaces by select the VIEW RESOUCES or VIEW COLLABORATION OR FUNDING OPPURTUNITIES buttons respectively.
+	These are also dummy views for layout and UI purposes.

 	Step 4.4:		Farm Hub